elavoie/pando-handbook/oopsla-2017/README.md

 ### ./setup-grid5k.sh: line 2: sudo-g5k: command not found

 You are probably trying to execute the setup script from the access node.
-Obtain a grid node first with `oarsub -I` then run `./setup-grid5k.sh` again.
+Obtain a grid5000 node first with `oarsub -I` then run `./setup-grid5k.sh` again.

 ### The number of connected children is less than 2 (root status's `childrenNb` is less than 2)

 Start the experiment with the `--global-monitoring` option.
 If the number of volunteers monitored is correct but the number of connected children (root status's `childrenNb`) is less than expected, there is probably a problem establishing the tree overlay.
 Redo the experiment multiple times.
-If the problem presists there might be a problem in the WebRTC library used or a bug in the tree overlay code.
+If the problem persists there might be a problem in the WebRTC library used or a bug in the tree overlay code.

 ### The number of volunteers monitored is zero, (or less than expected) in the global status